jasp-stats/jasp-desktop/JASP-Tests/README.md

 The general structure of the tests is as follows:
 \- A folder titled testthat contains a number of test-analysisName.R files.
 -- Each test file has an analysis specific context and consists of tests that check that specific analysis.
 --- Each test in a file checks a specific expectation of a small portion of analysis functionality (e.g., a table, a plot, error handling, etc.)

+It is possible to automatically generate the tests, but we'll first show how to do it manually.

 The testthat package offers a number of expectations useful for testing.
 JASP offers two additional expectations: